The Higman operations and embeddings of recursive groups: The main steps of embeddings of recursive groups

 \item Some coordinates are \textit{duplicates} of certain other coordinates.
 Say, the $1$'st, $2$'nd, ..., $10$'th coordinates in $\alpha f_{k,l}$ all are the duplicates of the $0$'th coordinate $1$.
 And also the $23$'rd coordinate $k$ is the duplicate of the $22$'nd coordinate $k$.

 \item Some coordinates are the \textit{opposites} of certain other coordinates.
-Say, the $11$th coordinate $-1$ in $\alpha f_{k,l}$ is the oppositive of the $10$'th coordinate $1$.
-Also, the $27$'th coordinate $-k$ is the oppositive of the $26$'th coordinate $k$.
+Say, the $11$th coordinate $-1$ in $\alpha f_{k,l}$ is the opposite of the $10$'th coordinate $1$.
+Also, the $27$'th coordinate $-k$ is the opposite of the $26$'th coordinate $k$.

 \item And some coordinates are obtained from other coordinates by \textit{arithmetical operations}.
 Say, the $33$'th coordinate $k\!-\!l$ in $\alpha f_{k,l}$ is the difference of the $22$'nd coordinate $k$ and of the the $28$'th coordinate $l$. \end{enumerate} \end{Remark}